Fellowship in Psychosomatic Medicine (Consultation-Liaison Psychiatry)

 Fellows follow medical outpatients for weekly to several times per month psychotherapy.
 Therapeutic issues may involve adjustment to medical illness, how it impacts family or loved ones, existential issues, how to disclose to others and when, how to interact effectively with the medical team.
 Patients may be audio- or videotaped, which will be reviewed during supervision.

 There are several formal didactics.
 The first is a 22 week-long course on C-L psychiatry.
 Experts in this field are invited as guest lecturers for this course to complement our own faculty.
 The areas covered in this course include:

 Introduction to Psychosomatic Medicine: History and Overview

-There are two weekly case conferences that focus on patients in the hospital.
-The first is led by the program director, chief of the division, or by visiting attendings with different expertise (for example, specialists in Movement Disorders, Geriatrics, Addictions, Psychotherapy, etc.).
-PGY2 Psychiatry Residents, medical students, Family Medicine Residents, and the entire faculty participate.
-The attending interviews an inpatient and the interview is followed by a group discussion of the issues raised by the patient's case.
+There is a weekly case conference that focuses on patients in the hospital.
 Each week patients with diverse diagnoses and problems are evaluated.
+The conference is led by the senior faculty or by visiting attendings with different expertise (for example, specialists in Movement Disorders, Geriatrics, Addictions, Psychotherapy, etc.).
+PGY2 Psychiatry Residents, medical students, Family Medicine Residents, and the entire CL faculty participate.
+The attending interviews the patient and the interview is followed by a group discussion of the issues raised by the patient's case.
+Later in the year the fellows will interview the patient and lead the group discussion.
+Fellows learn how to teach in the case conference format, gain skills in interviewing in front of a group, and understand how and what to teach trainees of different educational levels.